 Why You Should See This Film

+This is the Final Cut version (2007), the only version over which Ridley Scott had complete artistic control.
 Blade Runner is inarguably a classic, a visual feast with outstanding cinematography, vibrant art direction, and an excellent plot.
 It’s cool to see what people in 1982 thought the future would look like, but instead of steam filled, neon-clad streets serving all night noodles, we just have pocket phones.
 GROSS.
 It’s adapted from the 1968 novel Do Androids Dream of Electric Sheep? by Philip K. Dick, a speed freak and creative visionary who channelled paranoid delusions and spiritual experiences into literary gold.
-It's high time you revisited the wonderful cinematic experience that is the Final Cut version of Blade Runner, especially after the release of Denis Villeneuve's controversial follow-up Blade Runner 2049.

 - Year: 1982

 - Rating: M